This creamy vegan White Bean Soup recipe is pure comfort food. If you are looking for a healthy, hearty and gluten-free

 When you first read through the recipe, you will notice there is no indication to soak the beans prior to making the soup.
 This is not an omission.

 As long as the salt is added towards the end of the cooking time, the beans will soften and your white bean soup thickens wonderfully.

 In actual fact, there are mixed opinions on this.
-Some will say that the salt can be added at any point during the cooking time, and that it’s only acid that truly affects the beans.
+Some will say that the salt can be added at any point during the cooking time and that it’s the only acid that truly affects the beans.
 Others say that it’s the addition of sugars, e.g. ketchup, that make for bean-toughness.

 I don’t know who’s right, but what’s always worked for me has been adding salt after several hours of simmering.
 As always, feel free to experiment with different herbs and spices.

 Post update: For those of you wanting to know more about cooking beans, here is a great reference from Christopher Kimball of America’s Test Kitchen.

 According to the author, potential causes that may contribute to uncooked dried beans consist of: